 Andy has played in a variety of casual and competitive games (although not all going well) from Bloodbowl, Aresteia, Magic the Gathering, World of Warcraft Trading Card game and even the World of Warcraft Miniatures game of which he has achieved the most success, becoming runner up in the only WoW Minis Nationals held in the country before the game was no longer supported.

 Nowadays he plays the odd board game at the local game shop and paints miniatures.
 He is learning to work on his sculpting, drawing and pixel art.
 He is also an avid reader of Epic Fantasy, Grimdark as well as a myriad of other genres.
 His favourite authors are Terry Pratchett, David Gemmell, Markus Heitz and a mixture of authors from the Black Library company.

 Andy lives in the UK with his daughter who he hopes to bring into the gaming/nerdy fold, providing she doesn’t beat him too hard at it .
 As a side note he also likes to collect dice and often carries one in his pocket as a sort of charm.

 Frida Maria Pessi is a writer, cultural manager and MA from media studies.
 She loves traditional storylines with modern twists, alternate histories and all things gloomy and gore.

 When Frida is not writing fiction she is working with her doctoral dissertation.
-She researches how forms of popular culture, participatory cultures and critical pedagogy can inspire people to read more literature.
+She researches how we can bring literature to new platforms and make it part of the popular culture practices.
+Here ethnographic study is based on participatory cultures and critical pedagogy.
+Frida is also studying for a library and information science diploma.

 You can also find Frida on her blog Perjantaipainos (The Friday Press).